-Rockdale City Council's bushland areas covers 15.52 hectares and 4.68 hectares of the bushland or 30% would be considered to be degraded to highly degraded due to fragmentation, isolation and the impacts from urban development (pollution, infrastructure, encroachment and weed invasion).
+Former Rockdale City Council's bushland areas covers 15.52 hectares and 4.68 hectares of the bushland or 30% would be considered to be degraded to highly degraded due to fragmentation, isolation and the impacts from urban development (pollution, infrastructure, encroachment and weed invasion).

-Council manages three (3) bushland reserves and supervises two (2) Bushcare groups (Bardwell Valley and Stotts Reserves) within our bushland areas.
-The key management action undertaken to protect our bushland areas is the control of noxious and environmental weeds on public land and issues notices for the control of noxious weeds on private property
+Council manages bushland areas and supervises three (3) Bushcare groups (Binnamittalong Gardens, Lambert Road Reserve and Stotts Reserve) within our bushland areas.
+The key management action undertaken by Bushcare to protect our bushland areas is the control of noxious and environmental weeds on public land.